All Episodes

 And that's not, by the way, the expectation only in America.

-That expectation uh exists around the world because Democrats promised the world that we would get out of Iraq, and the world believed.
+That expectation exists around the world because Democrats promised the world that we would get out of Iraq, and the world believed.

-For instance, here is uh uh a statement, a joint statement, in an extraordinary joint statement, more than two hundred socialist members of the European Parliament hailed the American election results as the beginning of the end of a six-year nightmare for the world, and gloated that they left the Bush administration seriously weakened.
+In an extraordinary joint statement, more than 200 socialist members of the European Parliament hailed the American election results as the beginning of the end of a six-year nightmare for the world and gloated that they left the Bush administration seriously weakened.

-Hugo Chavez uh said this is great.
+Hugo Chavez said, this is great.

-A repudiation of Bush's Iraq policy said he was filled with optimism over the Democrats win in France, Dominique somebody else, the uh the Institute on International Relations said there is less White House in America now and a little less America in the world.
+In France, Dominique, somebody else, the Institute on International Relations, said there is less White House in America now and a little less America in the world.

-But the money quote yesterday, well, I don't know if the m- the money quote has to be everything that the new Al-Qaeda in Iraq leader said today.
+But the money quote yesterday, well, I don't know if the money quote has to be everything that the new al-Qaeda in Iraq leader said today, but the money quote yesterday came from Iraq, a political ally of Mookie al-Sadr, said this, the vote shows the Iraqi and American people are of one mind about withdrawing U.S. troops.

 We hope the Democrats don't forget their campaign promise.